kdkavanagh/MHandoff/README.md

 ### Running the Server (Eclipse)

-1. From eclipse, create a `new maven build configuration` with the goals `clean install jetty:run` and run this configuration to start up the server
+1. From Eclipse, select **Run > Run Configuartions…** and create a `new maven build configuration` with the goals `clean install jetty:run`
-2. The server starts up at `https://localhost:8443` and will continue to run until you kill it from the eclipse console
+2. Running this configuration will start the server at `https://localhost:8443`
+	* It will continue to run until you kill it from the eclipse console

-The server checks for code updates every 10 seconds and will hotswap in your new code.
+	* The server checks for code updates every 10 seconds and will hotswap in your new code.